s3luX/screentime_limiter_windows/README.md

 # Installation

 The installation is simple and can be done in 3 steps:
-1. Download the installer.ps1 script from the repo
+1. Download the *installer.ps1* script from the repo
-2. Start PowerShell with elevated privileges and run the command "Set-ExecutionPolicy Bypass" and answer with "Y"
+2. Start PowerShell with elevated privileges and run the command `Set-ExecutionPolicy Bypass` and answer with "Y"
 3. Right-click the installer.ps1 script and select "Run with PowerShell"

-The password for the app is "**ParentLozinka1**", if you want to change it use the pass_change.ps1 script (right click and "Run in PowerShell") and follow the instructions.
+The password for the app is "**ParentLozinka1**", if you want to change it use the *pass_change.ps1* script (right click and "Run in PowerShell") and follow the instructions.